Frequently asked questions (Personal Property Appraisals)

 What are the steps in a personal property appraisal?

-1. Consultation to determine purpose and objective of appraisal, and schedule an appointment for onsite inspection.
+1. Consultation to determine purpose and objective of appraisal, and schedule an appointment for onsite inspection, video walkthrough, or review of inventory list.

 4. Delivery of report.
 Depending on your preference, we can send a photographic appraisal report electronically (PDF), and/or mail a hard copy.
 One is retained in our files for a period of five years after preparation of the report.
 (Per USPAP's Record Keeping Rule)

-How can I prepare for my appraisal appointment?
+How can I prepare for my onsite appraisal appointment?

-There are few things we recommend our appraisal clients do in order to prepare for our appraisal appointment.
+There are few things we recommend our appraisal clients do in order to prepare for our onsite or video walkthrough appraisal appointments.

 1. Decide which items you want to have evaluated.